danielcregg/ionic-app-github-pages/README.md

 # Ionic App GitHub Pages Deployment Example

-Check out this Ionic App deployed to GitHub pages.
-[My Ionic App](https://danielcregg.github.io/ionic-app-github-pages/) Please note it is also deployed as an installedable PWA.
+Check out this Ionic App deployed to GitHub Pages: [My Ionic App](https://<your-username>.github.io/<your-repo-name>/)

+Please note it is also deployed as an installable Progressive Web App (PWA).

 ## Quick Usage Steps

 1. **Add Ionic Project**: Push your Ionic project (with `ionic.config.json`) to a GitHub repository.

-2. **Add Workflow File**: Copy the provided `.github/workflows/deploy.yml` file into your repo.
+2. **Add Workflow File**: Copy the provided `.github/workflows/deploy.yml` file into your repository.

+3. **Enable GitHub Pages**:
+   - Go to **Settings > Pages** in your repository.
-3. **Enable Pages Once**: In **Settings > Pages**, select "GitHub Actions" as the source and save.
+   - Under **Build and deployment**, select **GitHub Actions** as the source and save.

-4. **Push Changes**: Commit and push your code to `main`.
-The workflow will automatically build and deploy your app.
+4. **Push Changes**: Commit and push your code to the `main` branch.
+The workflow will automatically build and deploy your app as a PWA to GitHub Pages.

 5. **View Your Site**: Access your app at `https://<your-username>.github.io/<your-repo-name>/`.

 ---

-## Overview

-This repository’s workflow demonstrates how to build and deploy an Ionic Angular application to GitHub Pages using GitHub Actions.
-By using a dynamic approach, you can place your Ionic project anywhere in the repository (at the root or in a subdirectory), and the workflow will:

-- Detect the Ionic project directory by searching for `ionic.config.json`.
-- Dynamically set the `--base-href` based on your repository name.
-- Automatically build, upload, and deploy the `www` folder to GitHub Pages.

-## Prerequisites
+## What's New

-1. **Public Repository**:
-   Easiest with public repos.
-For private repos, ensure you have a GitHub plan that supports private Pages.

-2. **Ionic Project Structure**:
-   Your Ionic project should have a `ionic.config.json` file.
-Running `ionic build` locally should produce a `www` folder with your production-ready files.

-3. **Node and Ionic CLI**:
-   The workflow installs Node.js 18 and the Ionic CLI in the GitHub Actions runner.
-You don’t need to set this up yourself.

-## How the Workflow Works

-1. **Detect Project Directory**:
-   The workflow finds `ionic.config.json` and sets that directory as the working directory.
-If none is found, it defaults to the repository’s root.

-2. **Dynamic Base Href**:
-   The workflow extracts your repository name from `GITHUB_REPOSITORY` and uses it as the `--base-href`.
-For a repo named `ionic-app-github-pages`, the final site URL is `https://<username>.github.io/ionic-app-github-pages/`.

-3. **Build and Deploy**:
-   After building, `actions/upload-pages-artifact` packages the `www` folder, and `actions/deploy-pages` deploys it to GitHub Pages.

-4. **One-Time Pages Enablement**:
-   You must enable GitHub Pages to use GitHub Actions once manually: **Settings > Pages > Build and Deployment**, select **GitHub Actions**, and save.
+The workflow has been updated to fix issues with PWA functionality.
+The following changes have been made:

+- **Service Worker Registration Fix**: Adjusted `index.html` and `ngsw-config.json` to correctly register and configure the service worker when the app is served from a subdirectory.
+- **Relative Paths in Service Worker Config**: Updated `ngsw-config.json` to use relative paths, ensuring assets are correctly cached.
+- **Build Configuration Updates**: Modified `angular.json` and the build command to include `baseHref` and `deployUrl`, allowing the app to work properly from the GitHub Pages subdirectory.

 ## Detailed Steps for Your Own Repo

 1. **Add Your Ionic Project to a Repo**:

    Push your Ionic project to a new or existing GitHub repository.
-Make sure `ionic.config.json` is present at the root or a subdirectory.
+Ensure `ionic.config.json` is present at the root or within a subdirectory.

 2. **Add the Workflow File**:

-   Create `.github/workflows/deploy.yml` in your repository if it doesn’t exist.
-Copy the provided workflow into this file.
+   Create a `.github/workflows/deploy.yml` file in your repository if it doesn’t exist.
+Copy the updated workflow into this file.
 Example structure:

    ```
    .
    ├─ .github/